Krigo-Liu/UIC-research/README.md

 # UIC-research

-This is my science research in UIC about numerical calculus.
+This is a test for git.